 Everyone in the court was dumbstruck at the king’s announcement, as they all knew that building such a castle or mansion was impossible.
 None of them, however, dared to tell that to him.

-The courtiers went to Tenali Rama for help, as they knew what the consequences would be if they dared to disobey the king.
+The courtiers went to Tenali Rama for help, as they knew what the consequences would be if they dared to disobey the monarch.
 After hearing everything, Tenali Rama assured them that he would help them.